LORD-MicroStrain/MSCL/FAQs.md

 ### My Wireless Node won't respond to commands.

-In order to communicate with a Wireless Node, all of the following must be true:
+In order to communicate with a Wireless Node, all the following must be true:
 - The Node is powered on, and within range of the BaseStation
 - The Node is on the same frequency as the BaseStation
 - The Node is in Idle Mode (not sampling, and not sleeping)